lscoppitto/docs-v3/docs/gettingstarted/vscode.md

 ## **5. Explore the Zerynth Device Manager**

-The extension is also integrated with the zCloud, in particular with the Zerynth Device Manager.
+The extension is also integrated with the Zerynth Cloud, in particular with the Zerynth Device Manager.
 The `Zerynth Control Panel` allows interacting with the cloud counterpart of the physical device.
 To start accessing the cloud, just press `Provisioning` and accept the warning about the current program being deleted.
 The provisioning process creates a cloud device and associates it with your physical device in your Zerynth account.

 After a successful provisioning your physical device can connect to the Zerynth Device Manager and send data.
 Moreover you can jump directly to the cloud device web page by clicking on `Cloud device`.
 You can also perform an over the air update of the firmware by clicking `FOTA`!
 The [over the air update](../zCloud/FOTA.md) is one of the essentials features of the Zerynth Device Manager that allows managing all your devices remotely with just a click.